Raphire/Win11Debloat/README.md

 ### All Features

-- Remove all bloatware apps from [this list](#apps-that-are-removed) and optionally also remove communication and gaming-related apps.
+- Remove all bloatware apps from [this list](#apps-that-are-removed) or optionally select exactly which apps to remove or keep.
 - Remove all pinned apps from the start menu.
 NOTE: This applies to all existing and new users.
 (Windows 11 only)
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
 - Disable & remove bing search & cortana in Windows search.